Apply for an Arkansas Medical Marijuana Card

 About Cannabis in Arkansas

 Like so many U.S. regions, the Land of Opportunity State placed a checkbox on the 2020 November Election ballot asking citizens to vote yes or no on the Arkansas Recreational Marijuana Initiative.
-If passed, Arkansas will be added to the list of states who first legalized medicinal marijuana before legalizing recreational marijuana.
+If passed, Arkansas would have been added to the list of states who first legalized medicinal marijuana before legalizing recreational marijuana.
 The measure to make cannabis legal came with opposition.
 In June, KATV reported that the Supreme Court ruled, due to COVID-19 and a lack of canvassers, citizens could sign the petition asking for the ballot question.
 It worked, with up to 23,000 signatures.

 Meanwhile, medicinal cannabis has been allowed in Arkansas since November 2016, when the measure Issue 6 gained 53% approval, specifically for seriously ill patients who are prescribed drugs for chronic pain.
 Since then, the Arkansas Medical Marijuana Amendment has added dozens of conditions to the list of qualifying conditions.